Our Foreign Languages Curriculum - French

 4. Can write at varying lengths for different purposes and audiences, applying some understanding of French grammar;

-5. Appreciate and explore the similarities and differences in other cultures who speak French.
+5. Appreciate and explore the similarities and differences in other cultures who speak different languages.

 Our Curriculum Offer - What We Teach In Foreign Languages